How to format a Java double with printf example

 The %0,10.3f format specifier breaks down like this:

-- The precision will be to two decimal places
+- Precision is to two decimal places.

 How can Java printf format a double to two decimal places?